imagej/imagej.github.io/_pages/plugins/bv3dbox.md

 ---

-### Dependencies (ImageJ update sites)
-The following update sites need to be minimally active to be able to use all functionalities of the BioVoxxel 3D Box

-* CLIJ2
-* CLIJx
-* 3D ImageJ Suite

----

 ### Citation
 If you use this library and its functions to generate and publish results, please condider to acknowledge and cite the toolbox using the DOI.